jahg117/FrameworkCucumber/docs/project/testcase/README.md

 The page object contain the application and pages folders, follow the next steps:

-1. In the application folder you  can create a class with the application name, in this class you must initialize and return the page types.
+1. In the application folder, you  can create a class with the application name, in this class, you must initialize and return the page types.
-    1. The constructor make the instance of the page factory and WebDriver for each page.
+    1. The constructor makes the instance of the page factory and WebDriver for each page.
-    2. The getters return the page with their own methods.
+    2. The getters return the page with their methods.
 ![application](../../../.img/cucumber/application.PNG)

-2. In the _pages_ folder you should add a new package for each application.
+2. In the _pages_ folder, you should add a new package for each application.
     1. Create a new class with the page name `example: LoginPage`
     2. The class extends from _CommonFunctions_, that class contains the generic selenium methods to manipulate web elements.